Hornbill-Docs/esp-config/esp-config/getting-started/using-configuration.md

 </video>

 ## Searching Configuration
 The search bar presents results as you type.
-Search results will only include items based on the rights and roles of the user performing the search.
+Search results only include items based on the rights and roles of the user performing the search.

 ![search]( _books/esp-config/images/search-config.png )

 ### Using Search from the Keyboard
 Access the Configuration Search from anywhere within Hornbill using the keyboard shortcut **Ctrl+Shift+S**.
-Once you have entered search mode start typing and the most relevant search results will be returned as you type.
+After you have entered search mode start typing and the most relevant search results will be returned as you type.
 Once you are presented with one or more search results.
 Use the Up/Down arrow keys to highlight the search result of interest and press <return> to navigate to that item.

 #### Example search:
-1. On the keyboard use the key combination **Ctrl+Shift+s**
+1. On your keyboard use the key combination **Ctrl+Shift+s**
 1. In the search box type **user**
 1. View the contents in the results list
 1. Click on `Manage Users`